What Vaccinations Do You Need for Peru?

 Routine Travel Vaccinations for Peru

-Routine vaccinations are things that you might have already had for, you know, life etc. But before you go traveling, you should make sure that you’re up to date on all these vaccines.
+Routine vaccinations are things that you might have already had for, you know, life etc. But before you go traveling, you should make sure that you’re up to date on all these vaccines for Peru.
 They typically include:

 - measles-mumps-rubella (MMR) vaccine

 - yearly flu shot

 Have a chat with your doctor about these.
 He or she will be able to tell you which ones you’ve already had, which you might need to receive again, and which you do or don’t actually need for Peru.
 The chickenpox vaccine and yearly flu shot are two that you can probably do without.

 The Centers for Disease Control (CDC) recommends the following two vaccines for most travelers to Peru:

 - Hepatitis A — Hepatitis A is a serious liver disease caused by the hepatitis A virus, which you can get from contaminated food and water.
 This is a definite concern in Peru, no matter how careful you are with food and drink, so consider this vaccine as highly recommended.
 The hepatitis A vaccine requires two shots for long-lasting protection, and the two shots should be taken six months apart.

 - Typhoid — Typhoid is another nasty disease spread by contaminated food and water.
 Typhoid is quite common in Peru and most travelers should receive the vaccination.
 Travelers heading off the beaten path (such as hikers and trekkers) and anyone staying with Peruvian friends or relatives in areas with poor sanitation should definitely get the typhoid shot.
 If you’re a fan of street food and “adventurous eating” (as the CDC puts it), you’ll want to get it too.